Dr Maria Paula Prates

 Bio

-I am a Brazilian-Uruguayan social anthropologist who grew up in the Pampa biome in South America and was trained in Brazil (PPGAS/UFRGS) and France (LAS/EHESS).
-I came to the UK as a Newton International Fellowship (British Academy and Newton Fund) in 2018.
-I was an Associate Professor in Anthropology of Health in Brazil at the Federal University of Health Sciences of Porto Alegre (UFCSPA) between 2014 and 2022.
-I still have an institutional attachment to the Postgraduate Programme in Social Anthropology at the Federal University of Rio Grande do Sul (UFRGS), also in southern Brazil, as a Collaborating Professor.
+I am a social anthropologist who grew up in the Pampa biome in South America and was trained in Brazil (PPGAS/UFRGS) and France (LAS/EHESS).
+I began my professional career as an Associate Professor of Anthropology of Health (UFCSPA) in 2014, in Brazil, and moved to the UK after being awarded the Newton International Fellowship by the Newton Fund and the British Academy in 2018.
+I still have an institutional attachment to the Postgraduate Programme in Social Anthropology at the Federal University of Rio Grande do Sul (PPGAS/UFRGS) in Brazil, as a Collaborating Professor.

 Research Interests